2025-2026 Kenya Mission: A Year of Service

 Returning home from that adventure, we worked overtime to get our application in to go on a mission for our church.
 In May, we spent a week on the beach in San Diego with my daughter and her family, then in June, we went on a weeklong Caribbean cruise with the same crew.

-This couple, who live on our route to the Gilbert Temple, are headed to Dubai!
+Thw Holgates, who live on our route to the Gilbert Temple, are headed to Dubai!
 We stumbled across each other at the MTC.

 The Saturday after Thanksgiving, I flew up to Provo, Utah to spend a couple of days with my sister and her husband, before my husband and I entered the Missionary Training Center (MTC) on Dec 1st.
 We spent almost 2 weeks learning the principles of teaching the Gospel of Jesus Christ as missionaries and the details of how to perform the jobs we will be doing in Kenya.
 Our instructors were young male and female returned missionaries who across the board were bright, competent and inspiring teachers.
 Very impressive indeed!
 Our class members were mostly retired folks, like us, who were slated to go everywhere from California, Ohio and Utah to the Philippines, Albania, Sierra Leone, Dubai, UAE, Ghana, and more exotic locations.

-Then on Thursday, December 11th, James and I took early leave of our classes at the MTC and boarded a shuttle for the Salt Lake City airport to begin our travels to Kenya.
+Thursday, December 11th, James and I took early leave of our classes at the MTC and boarded a shuttle for the Salt Lake City airport to begin our travels to Kenya.
 We arrived around 11 PM the following day (Friday), and were greeted by Elder and Sister Stowell, the couple who, for a few weeks, had been managing the full workload in the administrative office of the Kenya Nairobi East Mission.
 They took us to our apartment, gave us a little tour, and left us to catch up on our sleep.

-Would like to read about our adventures in Kenya?
 I will be writing a post every 2-3 weeks.
-If you scroll down to the bottom of the page, you can enter your email address and subscribe to receive a notification when I post something new.
-Feel free to ask questions through the blog or email me news of your life at eileenhardy1@gmail.com
+If you scroll down to the bottom of this page, you can enter your email address and subscribe to receive a notification when I post something new.
+Feel free to make comments, ask questions or update me on news via the comment box at the bottom of each page or through the same email or text message methods you previously used to reach me.
+All forms of communication that worked in the US also work in Kenya.